piotr-rarus/evobench/README.md

 ## Ising Spin Glass

-To instantiate _ISG_ you neet to pass specific problem configuaration.
+To instantiate _ISG_ you need to pass specific problem configuration.

 ```py
 from evobench.discrete import IsingSpinGlass